tom-seddon/b2/doc/Building-on-OSX.md

 `${...}` values are replaced with corresponding values from the CMake setup.

-I'm not sure when `template.Info.plist` is supposed to be re-read, but after making a change, it seems most reliable to do `make reinit_xcode` to prod CMake into regenerating it.
+If building with Xcode: I'm not sure when `template.Info.plist` is supposed to be re-read, but it seems most reliable to do `make reinit_xcode` to prod CMake into regenerating it.

 # Bundle identifiers (also applies if building Unix-style)